-4. OFFICIAL IDENTIFICATION
+4. OFFICIAL IDENTIFICATION OF EXPORTED PIGS

-Paragraph I refers: All pigs must be identified in accordance with The Pigs (Records, Identification and Movement) Order 2007 or in Northern Ireland the Aujeszky's Disease Order (Northern Ireland) 1994.
+Paragraph I refers: All pigs in Great Britain must be identified in accordance with The Pigs (Records, Identification and Movement) Order 2007 or in Northern Ireland the Aujeszky's Disease Order (Northern Ireland) 1994.
 Animals intended for export from the United Kingdom must be marked with an identification mark.
-The identification mark, usually in the form of an approved tamperproof ear tag, must include the letters 'UK', followed by the officially authorised herd mark and a unique identification number allotted to the pig by the keeper (e.g. UK AB1234 0001).
+The identification mark, usually in the form of an approved tamperproof ear tag, must include the letters ${}^{\prime}$ UK', followed by the officially authorised herd mark and a unique identification number allotted to the pig by the keeper (e.g. UK AB1234 0001).

-Official Veterinarians must be satisfied that each animal is individually identified in accordance with the schedule to the health certificate.
-The Official Veterinarian may wish to read the identification marks personally, or they may be read by a responsible person in the employment of the veterinary practice and under the direction of the Official Veterinarian.
+OVs must be satisfied that each animal is individually identified in accordance with the schedule to the health certificate.
+The OV may wish to read the identification marks personally, or they may be read by a responsible person in the employment of the veterinary practice and under the direction of the certifying veterinarian.
 The terms "direction" and "supervision" are defined in the RCVS Guide to Professional Conduct.